jordanmchavez/kdm-tts/README.md

 # kdm-tts
 Source for my Kingdom Death: Monster mod for Tabletop Simulator (https://steamcommunity.com/sharedfiles/filedetails/?id=2112101994)

-# Version 1.0d (EXPERIMENTAL)
-* Fixed Skyreef Sanctuary gear images.

-# Version 1.0c (EXPERIMENTAL)
-* Fixed timelines not importing from earlier versions.
-* Battle UI speed now cannot go below 1.

-# Version 1.0b (EXPERIMENTAL)
-* Fixed Battle UI "hide weapon" button causing an error.
-* Fixed dropping a token on a weapon causing an error.

-# Version 1.0a (EXPERIMENTAL)
+# Version 1.0
 If you're experiencing search/preview issues, try clearing out your mod data directory and see if it continues.
-* Fixed marker icons showing blank white spaces.
-* Fixed fighting art/ability/disorders/injury icons showing blank white spaces.
-* Fixed constellations not being respawned in survivor box.
-* Fixed not being able to reduce armor lower than gear levels.
-* Fixed Lonely Tree showdown positioning.
-* Fixed Gorm showdown positioning.
-* Starting a new campaign now spawns Allister/Ezra/Lucy/Zachary figurines on player 1/2/3/4 markers.
-* Fixed "Retired" milestone button to open the correct rules page.
-* Fixed "Heal and Reset" error.
-* Fixed "Brain Injury" checkbox error.
-* "First Day" settlement event card now spawns face up next to the settlement events deck when starting a new campaign.
-* Fixed terrain bag giving errors when you pickup/drop it.
-* Fixed player figurine names not reflecting changes to survivor name.

-# Version 1.0
 * Replaced Population UI with Survivor Board
     * 3d board instead of 2d UI.
 This allows the board to be as large as needed since we're not constrained by screen size.
     * Shows 20 survivors per page instead of 5.